paddyhockey1/Team-Name-Hangman-Game/README.md

 ## Deployment

+### Version control

+* Github and Github codespace were used to ente the contents of both run and teams pages contained within.

+* Git commands were used to allow changes to be made through the commit process.
+The commit process involves three steps which are outlined below:

+  * git add . : This tells the system that there is to be a commit committed in the system.
+  * git commit -m "" : This command contains the content that will appear in the commits of the Github repository and allows for the tracking of changes made.
+  * git push : Pushes the committed change to the repository and must be executed before changes made to pages can be saved.

+### Page Deployment

 * Deployment through Heroku was completed using the following steps.

   * I created a Heroku account and added my card details.

   * I created my app as Team-Name-Hangman-Game as that was the best option available at the time and chose the region of Europe.

   * Go to settings and change necessary buildpacks (node.js and python) and add config_vars (port-8000).

   * Choose deploy and select Github to link your code to Heroku.

   * Allow automatic deployment as this allows site to be constantly online.

   * The app must be deployed through the main branch which links to the template created for project 3.

   * Wait for the deployment to complete and when "Your app was successfully deployed" appears on screen click the "view" button underneath to see your app in a new tab.

   * click "Run Program" to begin the code and allow the user to see the opening screen.

 ## Content